gfontenot/talks/map/Map.md

 ^ We might end up with something like this

-^ Note that this doesn't actually compile because of limitations in the language
+^ Note that this doesn't actually compile

+^ Limitations in the language prevent us from creating generic protocols.

 ^ In this theoretical implementation, we're declaring a protocol that has a contained type